SpenceKonde/DxCore/README.md

 * Not quite the instruction set... but on classic AVRs, the working registers were accessible at loctions 0x00 to 0x1F in the main address space.
 They no longer are.
 That means the offset of 0x20 applied to peripheral registers is gone, and the SFR_TO_IO_ADDR macro is gone too (SFR stands for Special Function Register I think)

 This really comes down to 2 changes
 * Faster stores - including ST, STD, and PUSH (PUSH and POP are essentially ST SP+ and LD -SP, treating the stack pointer like one of the register pairs And since CALL and RCALL involve pushing something onto the stack, you'd pick up enhancement there for free too.
-This almsot certainly accounts for the slowdown in LDS.
+This almost certainly accounts for the slowdown in LDS.
 If I had to guess, I would say that LD's take 1 clock to send the address to the memory controller, andget the data in the next clock.
 Since in LDS, it doesn't have the address until the second clock, there you go.
 * CBI/SBI are single clock - unclear if the mechanism is the same as above/

 ## License